 Some kids respond favourably to stimuli around deep pressure receptors.
 A weighted stuffed animal can be very grounding for these types of kids.
-This cow can also be heated and is filled with a blend of 9 different calming herbs with a lavender scent.
+You can read all about how to make your own weighted teddy bear in this post.

 Fidget toys like fidget spinners or fidget cubes are great for a calm down kit because they occupy the mind and fingers by giving kids something to focus on.
 I especially love these cubes because twisting, turning and pushing the various buttons moves the focus from anger to a state of calm within minutes.